shilman/berry/packages/gatsby/content/advanced/error-codes.md

 This situation usually happens after you've modified the zip archives from your cache by editing the files it contains for debug purposes.
 Use one of the three following commands in order to bypass it:

-  - `YARN_CHECKSUM_BEHAVIOR=reset` will remove the files from the cache and download them again
   - `YARN_CHECKSUM_BEHAVIOR=update` will update the lockfile to contain the new checksum
   - `YARN_CHECKSUM_BEHAVIOR=ignore` will use the existing files but won't update the lockfile